-DPW constantly monitors the water for various constituents in the water supply to meet all Federal and State regulatory requirements and IS SAFE TO DRINK.
+DPW constantly monitors the water for various constituents in the water supply to meet all regulatory requirements.
 MCLs are set at very stringent levels.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters (1/2 gallon) of water everyday at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

 Total coliform is monitored to ensure that the treatment system is performing properly and that the drinking water we supply is free of microbial contamination.
 At least 95% of the 60 samples each month must be negative for the presence of total coliform for our system to be in compliance with the regulatory treatment technique requirements.
 In accordance with the CCR regulations, the highest percentage of positive samples collected in any one month must be reported in the "Level Found" column of the reporting table.
-For the reporting period January 1, 2009 - December 31, 2009, the total coliform result was zero percent.